foliant-docs/foliantcontrib.includes/README.md

 :   Full content of the ending heading when it’s necessary to include some part of the referenced file content.

 `from_id`
-:   ID of the starting heading when it’s necessary to include some part of the referenced file content.
+:   ID of the starting heading or starting anchor when it’s necessary to include some part of the referenced file content.
+The `from_id` attribute has higher priority than `from_heading`.

 `to_id`
-:   ID of the ending heading when it’s necessary to include some part of the referenced file content.
+:   ID of the ending heading or ending anchor when it’s necessary to include some part of the referenced file content.
+The `to_id` attribute has higher priority than `to_heading`.

+`to_end`
+:   Flag that tells the preprocessor to cut to the end of the included content.
+Otherwise, if `from_heading` or `from_id` is specified, the preprocessor cuts the included content to the next heading of the same level as the starting heading, or the heading that precedes the starting anchor.

     Example:

         ## Some Heading {#custom_id}

+        <<anchor>one_more_custom_id</anchor>

-    Here `Some Heading {#custom_id}` is the full content of the heading, and `custom_id` is its ID.
+    Here `Some Heading {#custom_id}` is the full content of the heading, `custom_id` is its ID, and `one_more_custom_id` is the ID of the anchor.

 ### Optional Attributes Supported in Both Syntax Variants